battlecode/battlecode21/specs/specs.md

 ## Debugging

 Extremely important.
-See http://2020.battlecode.org/debugging to learn about our useful debug tools.
+See the [debugging tips](http://2020.battlecode.org/debugging) to learn about our useful debug tools.

 ## Other Utilities